Teach Your Kids Healthy Body Boundaries

 - What if they tell you that they will hurt you or someone you love if you tell anyone?

-- If someone is bothering you at school or in the neighborhood and I am not around, whom should you tell?
+- What if someone is bothering you at school or in the neighborhood and I am not around?

 - What if someone you tell doesn't believe you or gets mad at you?